ajdamico/asdfree/README.md

 Replication Scripts

-* match published numbers exactly to show that R produces the same results as other statistical languages.
+* match published numbers exactly to show that R produces the same results as other statistical languages.  these are your rosetta stones, so you know the syntax has been translated into r properly.

 ------